PayEx/PayEx.Development.Guidelines/git-commit-good-practice.md

 The main rule to follow is:

- The commit message must contain all the information required to fully understand & review the patch for correctness. ''Less is **not** more.
-More is more.''
+> The commit message must contain all the information required to fully
+> understand & review the patch for correctness.
+> **Less is *not* more.
+More is more.**

 ### Including external references
 The commit message is primarily targeted towards human interpretation, but there